Arshaan-256/he-soc/README.md

       ![image](https://github.com/Arshaan-256/he-soc/assets/30975751/4bce108c-687c-4f2e-bc60-0d56c9402f82)
      This should fix the issue.
 You can run `Generate Bitstream` again.

+3. **Error** `Failed to spawn child process.
+Too many open files (os error 24)` when running `make init`.
+   1. To check what the current session's file descriptor limit is, run `ulimit -n`.
+   2. Increase it, by running `ulimit -n 4096`.
+   3.

 ## 8.**`gdb` Commands**
 1. Connect to a new target: `target remote:3333` OR `target extended-remote:3333`.
 2. To mask the SIGINT signal: `handle signal SIGINT noprint`, it works only with `extended-remote`.